Rongelap Atoll: The tests

 Irradiated debris fell up to 2 cm deep over the island.
 A United States military medical team visited the island with geiger counters the day after the fallout, but left without telling the islanders of the danger they had been exposed to.
 Virtually all the inhabitants experienced severe radiation sickness, including itchiness, sore skin, vomiting, diarrhea, and fatigue.
 Their symptoms also included burning eyes and swelling of the neck, arms, and legs.
 The inhabitants were forced to abandon the islands, leaving all their belongings, three days after the test.
 They were relocated to Kwajalein for medical treatment.
 Six days after the Castle Bravo test, the U.S government set up a secret project to study the medical effects of the weapon on the residents of the Marshall Islands.

 The United States was subsequently accused of having used the inhabitants in medical research (without receiving consent) to study the effects of nuclear exposure.
-For more information also see: Science Advisory Board Under the National Research Council, Federal Security Agency, War Research Service, and National Academy of Sciences.
+Until that time, the United States Atomic Energy Commission had given little thought to the potential impact of widespread fallout contamination and health and ecological impacts beyond the formally designated boundary of the test site.